 For a short-term test, your home should be in a closed-house condition at least 12 hours before starting the test.
 You could operate your home’s HVAC normally while testing.

 Consider placing the testing device in an area where it will be least disturbed.

 - Have the results analyzed as soon as possible

 After the test, have your radon technician check the results.
 If you’re doing it by yourself, remember that the EPA recommends radon mitigation for a test result of 4 pCi/L or higher.
 However, the agency also reminds homeowners that any level of radon in a house poses some health risks to it’s occupants.

 Radon testing doesn’t have to be complicated.
 With an experienced contractor like Atlantic Radon to assist you, you could get reliable test results.
-For more information on our radon testing service, give us a call at (443) 840 6782.
-To get a free estimate, fill out our contact form.
+For more information on our radon testing service and to get a free estimate, fill out our contact form.